fivethirtyeight/d3-pre/README.md

 ```

-### 2. Pass your HTML through the pre-rendering tool.
+### 2. Pass your HTML through the pre-rendering tool

 This can be done via a build task (like gulp), or on the command line.
 To provide control over which DOM modifications are saved back to the HTML file, you can add the following data-attributes in the HTML:
 * `data-prerender-ignore`: Any modifications that happen inside a node with this attribute will be ignored.